JohnWLandeen/Group_Project/README.md

 Description of how data was split into training and testing sets:

 * neural_networking_merged_set.ipynb
+   * Neural Networking
       * Split into one shuffled test_dataset at 20% and one shuffled train_dataset at 80%
       * Copied each dataset
       * Removed dependant variable from each train and test set
       * Keras normilization layer adaptation of train set for full set normalizer implimentation
       * Keras normilization layer adaptation of train set feature 'Number of Cannabis Users' for cannabis_use_normalizer implimentation
-\\\ XGBoost modeling
+   * XGBoost modeling
       * Dependant variable y is defined as the data feature 'Number of Opioid deaths'
       * Independant variable(s) X is defined as all features that don't include 'Number of Opioid deaths'
       * Train test split is instantiated with a test size of 29.3% and a train size of 70.7% and left unshuffled for a clear output of years 2019 and 2020
 * XGBoost_revised_percap_set.ipynb
    * Dependant variable y is defined as the data feature 'Number of Opioid deaths'
    * Independant variable(s) X is defined as all features that don't include 'Number of Opioid deaths'